Ratnesh0301/TRANGO_SIH_2020/README.md

 ![Profile Page](https://user-images.githubusercontent.com/53862744/89124288-68e1ee80-d4f3-11ea-8985-1929e833b0a9.jpg)

 This is the Profile page of the app where user can make his/her profile by giving his Image, Name, Email, Phone Number.
-On this page he/she can able and disable the notifications and change his password whenever he/she wants to.
+On this page he/she can able and disable the the **Pooling Requests** and change his password whenever he/she wants to.